Abi-Liu/TextTunnel/README.md

 A real-time messaging application based entirely inside your terminal.

 ## Motivation
 As a developer primarily experienced in backend and web development, I've often found myself within the comfort zone of building graphical user interfaces and traditional server-side applications.
 Terminal Chat is a project aimed at pushing my boundaries by delving into the world of terminal user interfaces (TUIs).
 This project not only challenges me to implement real-time communication using WebSockets and Go's concurrency features but also helps me grow by exploring the intricacies of building effective and user-friendly TUIs.
-By stepping out of my comfort zone, I aim to gain a deeper understanding of low-level application design and enhance my skill set, ultimately becoming a more versatile and well-rounded developer.

 ## Goals
 The primary goal of Terminal Chat is to create a seamless and responsive real-time chat application that runs entirely in the terminal.
 Key objectives include: